ejacobg/ejacobg.github.io/README.md

 - Update build configurations via `hugo.toml` (previously `config.toml`).

+Note: your `CNAME` file needs to be present in the `docs/` directory (or wherever you publish your output to) in order for the site to be published on your domain.
+Hugo will not replace this file if you happen to delete and recreate the `docs/` directory.

 ## Adding New Posts

 Add a new directory or Markdown file to the [`content/`](/content/) directory.